Cherreads

 ...I am beginning to think I might have to.

-The canine finally found its footing on the ruined lion, its independent eyes snapping toward Will.
+The canine finally found its footing on the ruined lion.
+Its independent eyes snapped toward Will.
 It lunged.

 Will didn't dodge.
 He planted his boots and swung the rebar like a baseball bat.
 The rusted iron connected with the beast's skull.
-Swinging the rebar sent a bone-rattling shockwave straight up his forearms, leaving his hands completely numb.
+The impact sent a heavy shockwave straight up his forearms, leaving his hands completely numb.
 His fractured rib burned, draining a visible chunk of his newly introduced Stamina bar as the canine's skull caved in.
 The beast dropped like a stone.

-The boy in the patched leather armor dropped his weapon, his hands shaking so violently he couldn't even unbuckle his own straps.
+The boy in the patched leather armor dropped his weapon.
+His hands shook so violently he couldn't unbuckle his own straps.
 He just stared at the dead monsters, his knees visibly giving out as he slumped against the fossilized concrete foundation.

-The dark-haired girl climbed down from the wall, her dark eyes wide.
-She masked her absolute terror with immediate, aggressive sarcasm.
+The dark-haired girl climbed down from the wall.
+Her dark eyes were wide, but she masked the absolute terror with immediate, aggressive sarcasm.

 "Nice swing with the pipe," she said, her voice tight but loud enough to command the space.
 "Do you usually interrupt maulings with random plumbing, or is today a special occasion?"